This post may contain affiliate links. Please read our full Disclosure Policy.

 • Watering your flower pots will be entirely dependent on the type of flowers you choose and the sun exposure that your pot gets, but remember that you will always need to water more than a garden or flowerbed.

-• Keep large flower pots or planters light enough to move by filling the bottom third with lightweight plastics like cut-up pool noodles or leftover containers that the flowers came in.
+• Fill the bottom third of large flower pots or planters with lightweight plastics, such as cut-up pool noodles or leftover containers that the flowers came in, to keep them light enough to move.

-• Don’t forget to feed them regularly!
-Fertilizer is essential to big beautiful blooming pots so put together a scheduled routine for your flower pots and you will have beautiful blooming pots all season long.
+• Remember to feed them regularly!
+Fertilizer is essential to big, beautiful blooming pots, so put together a scheduled routine for your flower pots, and you will have beautiful blooming pots all season long.

 Print